okyyy5/UsefulScripts/README.md

 #### Python Scripts

-**UniFolderCreator -** As the name suggests, this is small Python script to create folders for each week in each unit that a student may have in University.
+**UniFolderCreator -** As the name suggests, this is a small Python script to create folders for each week in each unit that a student may have in university.
 Tested on Python 3.10 but you can probably get away with less as long as it's Python 3.

 ***